 Please read these instructions before continuing on to the application.

-You must have an e-mail address and you must use one of the following Web browsers to successfully submit this online Exam Application:
+You must have an email address and you must use one of the following Web browsers to successfully submit the Exam Application:

-Once you complete and submit your online Exam Application, you cannot cancel or make changes.
-If you need technical assistance while trying to complete and submit the online Exam Application, please contact the Exam Unit by telephone at (916) 561-1703 or by e-mail at firstname.lastname@example.org.
+Once you complete and submit your Exam Application, you cannot cancel or make changes.
+If you need technical assistance while trying to complete and submit the Exam Application, please contact the Exam Unit by email at firstname.lastname@example.org.

-If you are applying for the CPA Exam for the first time, a permanent UID will be assigned to you when your application is received and your payment has been processed.
-The UID is used to ensure that all California candidates receive proper credit for the CPA Exam grades.
-Once your UID is assigned, you can locate it in your client account next to your name and username.
+If you are applying for the CPA Exam for the first time, a permanent UID number will be assigned to you after your application is received and your payment has been processed.
+You will receive notification of this permanent UID number via your client account, which will be located next to your name and username.